 Password Rules Configuration

-If you change the password rules, the current users in the system will not be affected until they change their password.
+If you change the password rules, the current users in the system will not be affected until they try and change their password.

 Manage Password Rules

-• Minimum Length: enter the minimum allowable length for a user password.
+• Minimum Length: The minimum allowable length for a user password.
 By default this value is set to 6.

 For each character type you can choose to restrict, the following fields will appear:

-• Minimum Number: enter the minimum number of this type of character that must be included in the password.
+• Minimum Number: The minimum number of this type of character that must be included in the password.
 For example, in the figure shown above, the minimum number of Capital letters is 1.
 In other words, the user must include at least 1 capital letter in their password.

 Deleting a Password Rule for a Character Type